lastcoolnameleft/securekubernetes/README.md

-# KubeCon NA 2019 CTF Guide
+# AKS Capture the Flag

 ## Viewing this Guide